gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The AS must include the 'scope' parameter in the response when the value included in the Access Token differs from the one specified by the joining node in the request.
 In such a case, the second element of 'scope' MUST be present and includes the role or CBOR array of roles that the joining node is actually authorized to take in the group, encoded as specified in {{ssec-auth-req}} of this document.

-Also, the 'profile' parameter indicates the specific transport profile of ACE to use for securing communications between the joining node and the Group Manager (see Section 5.6.4.3 of {{I-D.ietf-ace-oauth-authz}}).
+The AS may also include the 'profile' parameter, in order to indicate the specific transport profile of ACE to use for securing communications between the joining node and the Group Manager (see Section 5.6.4.3 of {{I-D.ietf-ace-oauth-authz}}).

 In particular, if symmetric keys are used, the AS generates a proof-of-possession key, binds it to the Access Token, and provides it to the joining node in the 'cnf' parameter of the  Access Token response.
 Instead, if asymmetric keys are used, the joining node provides its own public key to the AS in the 'req_cnf' parameter of the Access Token request.
 Then, the AS uses it as proof-of-possession key bound to the Access Token, and provides the joining node with the Group Manager's public key in the 'rs_cnf' parameter of the Access Token response.

 # Joining Node to Group Manager {#sec-joining-node-to-GM}

-The following subsections describe the interactions between the joining node and the Group Manager, i.e. the Access Token post and the Request-Response exchange to join the OSCORE group.
+The following subsections describe the interactions between the joining node and the Group Manager, i.e. the sending of the Access Token and the Request-Response exchange to join the OSCORE group.

 ## Token Post {#ssec-token-post}